Abbey of the Minoresses of St. Clare without Aldgate: Endowment and benefactions

 The founder, Earl Edmund, provided an initial endowment consisting of lands and tenements in the London suburbs and later in Derbyshire.
-Another early benefactor was Sir Henry le Galeys, Mayor of London in 1273 and 1281-1283.
+Another early benefactor was Sir Henry le Galeys, Mayor of London in 1273 and 1281–1283.
 He died in 1302, having who endowed a chantry in the chapel of St Mary built by him in the nuns' church, and where he was buried.

 Notwithstanding this income and also important privileges and exemptions that were bestowed from an early date on the house by King Edward II and Pope Boniface VIII, the nuns' income seems to have been modest to poor.
 In 1290 we find a reference to the poor state of the buildings, and in the 14th century the nuns were repeatedly let off both ecclesiastical and civil taxes on the grounds of their poverty.
 Nevertheless, in that same century there came a series of substantial benefactions from influential figures, such as Queen Isabella, widow of Edward II, Margaret, Countess of Norfolk and John of Gaunt, Duke of Lancaster.

 Connections

-The heavy royal connections of the abbey’s beginnings appear to have imparted from the outset a certain cachet to the house and in particular in the early days women aspiring to become professed nuns had to be of noble birth, though by the 14th century the daughters of wealthy merchants were also entering.
-The presence of the noble and the rich within the abbey’s walls was not confined to nuns.
+The heavy royal connections of the abbey's beginnings appear to have imparted from the outset a certain cachet to the house and in particular in the early days women aspiring to become professed nuns had to be of noble birth, though by the 14th century the daughters of wealthy merchants were also entering.
+The presence of the noble and the rich within the abbey's walls was not confined to nuns.
 After the death of her husband, Thomas de Beauchamp, 12th Earl of Warwick, in 1401, Margaret Beauchamp née Ferrers, was given an indult from the pope to reside in the Abbey with three matrons as long as she wished, though presumably not as a nun.
 More surprisingly still, Thomas of Woodstock, Duke of Gloucester, whom we have already seen placing his young daughter Isabel in the Abbey, had a house right next to the conventual church and was allowed to have a private entrance made through.

 In April 1502 the Abbess sent a gift of distilled water of roses to the Tower of London for Elizabeth of York, the wife of Henry VII.
 The Queen gave a gift of money to three nuns and a servant of the Abbess.

 Disasters

 Like the general population, the Abbey must have suffered more than once from the plague and other epidemics.
-In 1514 the Bubonic Plague reappeared in London and was severe enough to drive Henry VIII and Erasmus well away from the city, and a resurgence came the following year by April.
-It is said that some twenty-seven of the abbey’s nuns died of it in 1515.
+In 1514 the Bubonic Plague reappeared in London and was severe enough to drive Henry VIII and Erasmus well away from the city, and a new outbreak came the following year by April.
+It is said that some twenty-seven of the abbey's nuns died of the plague in 1515.